Disambiguating electrical detection of magnetization dynamics in magnetic insulators: Results and Discussion

 We first study a 5-nm-thick epitaxial film of TmIG in the nonlocal geometry shown in Figs.~\ref{fig1}(a) and~\ref{fig1}(b), where the signal is commonly interpreted as spin pumping.
 The applied microwave current generates a local oscillating magnetic field around the antenna that excites coherent propagating spin waves in the magnetic layer.
 The excited spin waves propagate to the detector, where they generate a spin current via spin pumping, subsequently converted into a charge current and a voltage through the ISHE.
 In our convention, this nonlocal spin-pumping voltage is expected to be negative for Pt and magnetic field along $y$.

 Figure~\ref{fig1}(c) shows the nonlocal voltage ($V_{\mathrm{NL}}$) spectra resulting from microwave excitation at an antenna--detector separation $s = 10~\upmu$m, for different fields and frequencies.
 An IP external magnetic field is applied along the $y$ axis ($\theta=90^\circ$), and the microwave power is fixed at $+15$~dBm.
 These spectra are dominated by the ferromagnetic resonance (FMR) mode of the TmIG thin film, which exhibits a gradual magnetic reorientation from OOP to fully IP around 150~mT, consistent with the PMA in our TmIG film.
 Above this reorientation field, the resonance frequency increases monotonically, following the conventional Kittel relation.
+The in-plane-field-induced reorientation inferred from the spin-wave spectra was further corroborated by static magnetic characterization of the TmIG(5~nm)/YSGG film by superconducting quantum interference device (SQUID) magnetometry, as shown in Ref.~\onlinecite{SI}.
+The measured in-plane loop shows a hard-axis-like behavior with gradual saturation, confirming the strength of the PMA in the film.

 Unexpectedly, at lower magnetic fields where the magnetization is still tilted, the nonlocal voltage has the opposite sign compared to the signal for IP magnetic orientation.
 We show a linecut at 4~GHz in Fig.~\ref{fig1}(d), which highlights the anomalous sign change between the two FMR peaks.
-As shown in Appendix~A, the possibility that a reversed spin-wave handedness arises from tilted magnetization is excluded based on micromagnetic simulations.
+As shown in Appendix~\ref{app:simulations}, the possibility that a reversed spin-wave handedness arises from tilted magnetization is excluded based on micromagnetic simulations.
 The observed sign change therefore indicates the presence of an additional mechanism beyond spin pumping, which contributes a voltage of opposite sign.
 It is worth noting that the SSE only generates a smooth background signal to the nonlocal voltage, compared to the peaked signals at resonance, as indicated by the blue dashed line in Fig.~\ref{fig1}(d).

 To gain further insight into this anomaly, we investigate a series of devices with separation distance $s$ ranging from 2 to 8~$\upmu$m.
 The field-dependent nonlocal voltage spectra measured in these devices are shown in Figs.~\ref{fig2}(a-d).
 As $s$ decreases, the sign reversal over magnetic reorientation is gradually suppressed and becomes nearly invisible for $s = 2~\upmu$m.
 This observation further excludes the possibility that the sign reversal originates from an intrinsic left-handed mode, which should be preserved over spin-wave propagation.
 Note that in the devices with small $s$, two distinct resonance modes are observed, especially for magnetic fields below IP saturation.
 They correspond to the co-excitation of uncapped and Pt-capped TmIG regions.
 The Pt capping layer generates additional IP magnetic anisotropy due to an interfacial mechanism, as established in previous studies~\cite{lee2020interfacial,lee2023large,wang2025current}.
 Hence, the PMA in TmIG is locally reduced, which results in the lower (higher) frequency mode below (above) IP saturation.